Hung Up: Remix version

 In 2022, Madonna recorded a dembow remix of "Hung Up" with Dominican rapper Tokischa, newly titled "Hung Up on Tokischa".
 It features samples of Madonna's vocals from the original version in addition to new Spanish language verses written by Tokischa.
 It was released by Warner Records for digital download and streaming on September 16, 2022.
 Madonna and Tokischa first performed the song in June 2022 at Terminal 5 during the New York City Pride.

-The song's accompanying music video was directed by Sasha Kasiuha and filmed in Washington Heights in New York City in early September 2022.
-The video portrays Madonna and Tokischa caressing each other in suggestive positions of perreando style between an altar.
+The song's accompanying music video was directed by Sasha Kasiuha and filmed on Labor Day, September 5, 2022, in Washington Heights in New York City.
+It pictures Madonna and Tokischa performing the song at a street party with a crowd gathered around them on the corner of West 175th Street and Audubon Avenue.
+It was reported that police interrupted the outdoor shoot due to complaints about the noise from neighbors.
+The video also includes scenes of Tokischa performing her verses at a local convenience store, and indoor scenes of Madonna and Tokischa caressing each other in suggestive positions of perreando style in front of an altar.

 Rachel Kiley from Pride.com described it as a "raunchy romp" that leaves "very little to the imagination".
 The song was nominated at the 2023 Premios Juventud in the category Girl Power.